aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 The Client would need to redirect the user back to the IdP to obtain a new assertion that meets the requirements and retry the token exchange.

-TBD: It may make more sense to request the Identity Assertion Authorization Grant as an additional `response_type` on the authorization request if using OIDC for SSO when performing a step-up to skip the need for additional token exchange round-trip.
+TBD: It may make more sense to request the Identity Assertion Authorization Grant in the authorization request if using OpenID Connect for SSO when performing a step-up to skip the need for additional token exchange round-trip.

 ## Cross-Domain Use